-- Has procedures in place in accordance with the procedures of The Staffordshire Children's Safeguarding Board - Operate, "safer recruitment" procedures and ensure appropriate checks are carried out on all new staff and relevant volunteers. - Pay special attention to volunteers, including those under the age of 18, and ensure that they are safeguarded and receive appropriate safeguarding training. - Ensure the headteacher and all other staff who work with children undertake training annually and receive regular updates throughout the year. - Ensure that temporary/supply staff and volunteers are made aware of the school's arrangements for child protection and their responsibilities and are appropriately trained. - Ensure the Annual 175 Safeguarding Audit as required by the Local Authority is completed, draw up and implement an action plan to address any areas for development that is presented to and reviewed by the governing body. - Recognise the stressful and traumatic nature of safeguarding and child protection work and will provide opportunities for staff to talk through their anxiety via supervision. - Remedy any deficiencies or weakness brought to its attention without delay whether this be via the audit or feedback from other agencies. - Have procedures for dealing with allegations of abuse and low-level concerns, against staff / volunteers, and that these procedures are known by all staff. - Have an appropriate senior member of staff from the leadership team who is the nominated DSL.
-The DSL will take lead responsibility for safeguarding and child protection and will be explicit in the role-holders job description.
-The Lead DSL is Mr R Osborne
+- Operate, "safer recruitment" procedures and ensure appropriate checks are carried out on all new staff and relevant volunteers. - Pay special attention to volunteers, including those under the age of 18, and ensure that they are safer recruited, safeguarded and receive appropriate safeguarding training. - Ensure the headteacher and all other staff who work with children undertake training annually and receive regular updates throughout the year. - Ensure that temporary/supply staff /contractors and volunteers are made aware of the school's arrangements for child protection and their responsibilities and are appropriately trained and safer recruited - Ensure the Annual175 Safeguarding Audit or equivalent, as required by the Local Authority is completed, drawn up and implement and an action plan to address any areas for development is presented and then reviewed. - Recognise the stressful and traumatic nature of safeguarding and child - protection work and will provide opportunities for staff to talk through their anxiety via supervision. - Remedy any deficiencies or weakness brought to its attention without delay . - Have procedures for dealing with allegations of abuse and low-level concerns, against staff / volunteers, and that these procedures are known by all staff.